Pulled Over in Omaha? Know Your Rights

 How to Conduct Yourself

-Whether you are pulled over by a Nebraska State Trooper, Douglas County Sherriff’s Deputy, or Omaha City Police Officer, the best course of action is to act calm, collected, and respectful.
+Whether you are pulled over by a Nebraska State Trooper, Douglas County Sheriff’s Deputy, or Omaha City Police Officer, the best course of action is to act calm, collected, and respectful.

 First, if a police officer flashes their lights at your, take a deep breath and safely pull over to the side of the road.
 Make sure to turn your vehicle off, turn off your hazard lights, roll your window down, and place both hands on the steering wheel where the officer can see them.
 You do not have to get out your driver’s license or registration until the officer asks for it, and it’s best to avoid reaching for your glove compartment; the officer may assume that you are retrieving a weapon.
 Just wait in your car until the officer walks over to speak to you.